 Here, discover expert tips for planning an elegant and fun wedding without dinner.

 1. Plan a Timeline That Will Work for Everyone

-Whether you choose to have a daytime soiree or an evening dance party, make sure you choose a time that feels appropriate for the kind of event you're having.
-"For a dessert reception, kick off your event around 8 p.m. so that guests have plenty of time to have dinner and primp beforehand," says Lehman.
-If you're having a brunch wedding, make sure it's not too early in the morning.
-"Typically, an event that begins around 11 a.m. or noon works for everyone's schedule."
+Whether you choose to have a daytime soirée or an evening dance party, make sure you choose a time that feels appropriate for the kind of event you're having.
+Plan out your start time thoughtfully.

 Just because you're having an alternative style wedding doesn't mean you have to forgo any traditional elements if they're important to you.
 "If you would like to have a first dance as a married couple, there's no reason to nix this tradition just because you're opting to skip a plated meal," says Lehman.
 The same goes for speeches, toasts, and the cake cutting.

+Let your guests know what to expect upfront.
 "Never assume that guests can determine an event's format based solely on the event location and timing," says Lehman.
 "Always use the invitation and your wedding website to let your guests know exactly what to expect.
 If you're serving sweet treats and cake only, be sure to mention that so they don't show up expecting to have dinner.
 The more information guests have, the better prepared they will be to enjoy the reception exactly as you have it planned."